awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 ## Step 1: Prepare an EFA\-enabled Security Group<a name="efa-start-security"></a>

-EFA requires a security group that allows all inbound and outbound traffic to and from the security group itself\.
+An EFA requires a security group that allows all inbound and outbound traffic to and from the security group itself\.

 **To create an EFA\-enabled security group**